 Opening a bank account in Germany: Guide and recommendations

-Everyone moving to Germany to study, work or simply enjoy German beautiful forests for a longer period of time needs a bank account for life’sbasics.
+Are you looking for a German bank account?
+Did you already choose yours and want to get everything prepared for your bank appointment?
+If you are new in Germany and want to enjoy life there for a longer period of time, you will need bank account for life’sbasics.
 In Germany you will need to open a bank account in order to get your salary, pay the rent and transfer and receive money from abroad.

-Since we know that opening a bank account in Germany is one of the first obstacles for foreigners, workers and students coming to Germany, in this article we guide you through the entire application process and we will show you:
+If finding the best bank account is difficult, opening a bank account in Germany can be even more stressful, that's why in this article we guide you through the entire application process and we will show you:

 some key terms to understand German banking system